 Grant writer hourly rate

-There’s quite a range when it comes to grant writers’ hourly rates and a grant writer’s fee structure.
-On the low end, new grant writers in smaller markets may charge around $20 an hour.
-On the high end, experienced grant writers in larger markets may charge upwards of $100 an hour.
+There’s quite a range when it comes to grant writers’ hourly rates and grant writer fees.
+On the low end, new grant writers in smaller markets may charge around $40 an hour.
+On the high end, experienced grant writers in larger markets may charge upwards of $150 an hour.
 But the hourly rate doesn’t tell you what you will end up paying for a grant, because you don’t know how many hours it will take to complete the project.

-How much does it cost to write a single grant?
+How much does grant writing cost and what are the fees to write a single grant?
 That depends on a lot of factors, like the complexity of the grant and the past experience of the applicant organization.
 A short grant that’s a repeat submission may cost as low as $200.
 A new applicant undertaking a large, complex grant may incur a fee of thousands of dollars.
 There’s a very wide range.

 Before we start a project, we offer a price estimate that is directly tied to the scope of work.
 To arrive at a price estimate, we analyze the client’s past grant activities, if any.
 We look at related materials to see if there are boilerplate pieces we can reuse, and any other information we can draw on to lay a foundation for our writing work.